Eder1982/Classification_Process/README.md

 # Classification_Process
- This code find to create a model in order to define wetaher some picture is men or women
+ This code find to create a model clasification to work with audios.
+This include:
+ 1. Pre Proccesing (data_base.py)
+ 2. Neural Network
+ 3. Stacking Models